Bira/octopus-carnival/_drafts/wir-mm2-4e-fey-lingerer.md

 ### Lingerer Fell Incanter

-Fell Incanters hang around for more open-ended reasons than knights, and are usually obsessed with unconvering and obtained more arcane knowledge and power.
+Fell Incanters hang around for more open-ended reasons than knights, and are usually obsessed with obtaining more arcane knowledge and power in order to Show Them All.
 Their magic is tinted with their hatred, so all of it does necrotic damage.
 So they're kind of Lich-Lite.

 Fell Incanters are Level 18 Elite Artillery with 130 HP and all standard